i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - LS2 format (see proposal 123)
 - New DHT rotation algorithm or shared random generation
-- The specific new encryption type and end-to-end encryption scheme to use that new type would be in a separate proposal.
-  No new crypto is specified or discussed here.
 - New encryption for tunnel building.
   That would be in a separate proposal.
 - Methods of encryption, transmission, and reception of I2NP DLM / DSM / DSRM messages.
   Not changing.
 - Threat model changes
-- Offline storage format, or methods to store/retrieve/share the data.
 - Implementation details are not discussed here and are left to each project.